 The sunset trip to the Angkor complex last evening was a bit disappointing.
-There were tons of Korean and Japanese tourists and it was really too crowded to make it to the top of the hill to watch the sunset on the other temples.
+There were tons of chatty Korean and Japanese tourists and it was really too crowded to make it to the top of the hill to watch the sunset on the other temples.
 It gets cool when the sun goes down with the temperature dropping rapidly about 15-20 degrees.

 My tuk-tuk driver was a strict businessman trying to book tourists back-to-back his entire day.
-I will try a different driver and do plan to go to the Angkor complex again several times.
+I will try a different driver and plan to go to the Angkor complex again several times.
 Bought a book that groups the temples and helps you better understand their significance and which ones to visit at the same time.
 Apparently all the great views are at and just before sunrise.
 The noisy tourists seemed inappropriate at such a revered site, so hopefully I can find a quieter time of day to visit.
-Together the tourists and the deafening song of the cicadas made a very loud noise indeed!
+Together, the tourists and the deafening song of the cicadas made a very loud noise indeed!

 These are brief summaries of just a few of the many impressive temples to visit at Ancient Angkor:

 Angkor Wat is the most famous and majestic temple of the site.
 It’s a temple Hindus dedicated to their god Vishnu.
 Angkor Wat construction began at the beginning of the XIIth century during the reign of King Suryavarman II and lasted 37 years.
 The name means the city pagoda in Khmer.
 The main tower of the central temple represents Mount Meru, the home of the gods and center of the universe for the Hindus (but also the Buddhists).
 During the war which began in 1970 the inhabitants of Siem Reap took refuge inside the temple.